physionetchallenges/physionetchallenges.github.io/2023/submissions/index.md

 1. Create a private GitHub or GitLab repository for your code.
 We recommend cloning our example code and replacing it with your code.
 2. Add your code to your repository.
 Like the example code, your code must be in the root directory of the main or master branch.
-3. Do not include extra files that are not required to create and run your classification code, such as the training data.
+3. Do not include extra files that are not required to create and run your prediction code, such as the training data.
 4. Follow the instructions for the programming language of your submission.
 5. Share your repository with the `physionetchallengeshelper` user.
 6. Submit your entry using [this form](https://docs.google.com/forms/d/e/1FAIpQLSedoXArGWNlo_VEUsR4tPque62j8rmHKkG5cLG18Uj-IWivgQ/viewform?usp=sf_link).